AdamsLair/duality/CONTRIBUTING.md

 #### Issues

 If you need help with using Duality, please consider [asking the community](http://forum.adamslair.net) first.
 The forum is the right place to gather advice and evidence about potential bugs and problems and many issues are discussed there before proceeding to be reported officially on GitHub.
+The followig lists contain a sample of core points you should include in your issue report.

 (Of course, if you already have all the evidence, feel free to submit a new issue right away!)

 ##### Bug Reports

-- Short summary of the problem in 1-3 sentences.
+- Short summary of the problem in 1-3 sentences in the first paragraph.
+Followed by a more thorough description of the issue (if applicable)
 - A few easy steps to reproduce the behavior.
 Provide sample code and Resources where useful.
 - Complete logfiles (if applicable)
 - Screenshots (if applicable and useful)